massimobonanni/mslearn-azure-developer/instructions/azure-events-messages/03-service-bus-send-receive.md

 1. Select **Peek from start** and the three messages should appear after a few seconds.

-1. In the cloud shell, press any key to continue and the application will process the three message.
+1. In the cloud shell, press any key to continue and the application will process the three messages.

 1. Return to the portal after the application has completed processing the messages.
 Select **Peek from start** again and notice there are no messages in the queue.